 You can solve this problem with weatherstripping or a draft stopper that slides under the door.
 This solution is especially helpful in the winter.
 In addition to keeping heat inside your apartment, you’ll also create an extra line of defense against curious bugs looking for warmth.

-If you notice any of these common bugs and rodents in your apartment or if you just want better peace of mind, call your local Aptive Environmental branch for a free quote on professional, environmentally-friendly pest control.
+If you notice any of these common bugs and rodents in your apartment or if you just want better peace of mind, call your local Aptive Environmental branch for a free quote on professional, award-winning pest control.